Arthur Bremer: Arrest

-Seymour Hersh allegations
+Break-in plot

-In a widely noted article, journalist Seymour Hersh claimed that secret recordings of Nixon prove that, within hours of the assassination attempt, the president and a top aide dispatched a political operative, E. Howard Hunt, who rushed to Milwaukee with plans to surreptitiously enter Bremer's apartment and plant the campaign literature of Democratic contender George McGovern.
+In a widely noted article, journalist Seymour Hersh claimed that secret recordings of Nixon prove that, within hours of the assassination attempt, the president and a top aide dispatched a political operative, E. Howard Hunt, to Milwaukee with plans to surreptitiously enter Bremer's apartment and plant the campaign literature of Democratic contender George McGovern.
 According to Hersh, Hunt aborted the operation because the FBI had sealed off Bremer's apartment prior to his arrival.

-However, a 2007 analysis of the Nixon tapes by the History News Network did not turn up any evidence of the clandestine operation described by Hersh.
-While the tapes did show that Nixon had instructed presidential aide Charles W. Colson to anonymously spread the false rumor that there was "unmistakable evidence" that Bremer had been a "a supporter of McGovern and Kennedy", there was no apparent trace of Nixon tasking subordinates with entering Bremer's apartment to plant Democratic campaign materials.
+In his memoir, Hunt reports that the day after the assassination attempt he received a call from Chuck Colson, asking him to break into Bremer's apartment and plant "leftist literature to connect him to the Democrats".
+Hunt recalls that he was highly skeptical of the plan due to the apartment being guarded by the FBI but investigated the feasibility of it anyway at Colson's insistence.
+G. Gordon Liddy also discusses the plan in his memoir.

 Trial and conviction

-His subsequent trial in Upper Marlboro, Maryland, was condensed to five days and was held only two and a half months after Bremer had shot Wallace, beginning on July 31, 1972.
+Bremer's trial in Upper Marlboro, Maryland, was condensed to five days and began on July 31, 1972, only two and a half months after he had shot Wallace.
 The defense argued that Bremer had schizophrenia and was legally insane at the time of the shooting, and that he had "no emotional capacity to understand anything."
-The jury rejected this argument.
 Arthur Marshall, for the prosecution, told the court that Bremer, while disturbed and in need of psychiatric help and treatment, knew what he was doing, had been seeking glory, and was still sorry that Wallace had not died.

-Jonas Rappeport, the chief psychiatrist for the circuit court in Baltimore, who spent a total of nine hours with Bremer in June 1972 on four occasions, said Bremer had a "schizoid personality disorder with some paranoid and psychopathic features", but also stated that this didn't "substantially impair his capacity to understand the criminality of his actions."
+Jonas Rappeport, the chief psychiatrist for the circuit court in Baltimore, who spent a total of nine hours with Bremer in June 1972 on four occasions, said Bremer had a "schizoid personality disorder with some paranoid and psychopathic features", but also stated that this did not "substantially impair his capacity to understand the criminality of his actions."

 On August 4, 1972, the jury of six men and six women took 95 minutes to reach their verdict.
 Bremer was sentenced to 63 years in prison for shooting Wallace and three other people.
 When asked if he had anything to say, Bremer replied, "Well, Mr. Marshall mentioned that he would like society to be protected from someone like me.
 Looking back on my life I would have liked it if society had protected me from myself.
 That's all I have to say at this time."
 The sentence was reduced to 53 years on September 28, 1972, after an appeal.
 On July 6, 1973, Bremer's second appeal to have the sentence reduced further was rejected.